This is my story, this is my song, praising my Savior all the day long.

-A year ago it was confirmed through post partial thyroidectomy pathology and blood work that I have Hashimoto’s Thyroidisits.
+A year ago it was confirmed, through a post partial thyroidectomy pathology and blood work, that I have Hashimoto’s thyroiditis.
 According to the American Association of Clinical Endocrinologists, Hashimoto’s thyroiditis is the most common thyroid disease in the United States.
 It is an inherited condition that affects over 10 million Americans and is about seven times more common in women than in men.